jerome3o/gpt-learning/README.md

 * See [conv_net](/tut/conv_net.ipynb)

+### Next Steps

+Try and prevent overfitting with these techniques:

+* L1 and L2 regularization: These are techniques that add a penalty term to the loss function to discourage the model from assigning too much importance to any single feature.
+L1 regularization adds the absolute value of the weights to the loss function, while L2 regularization adds the square of the weights.
+L2 regularization is also known as weight decay.
+* Dropout: This technique randomly drops out some of the neurons in a layer during training, which forces the remaining neurons to take on more responsibility and prevents overfitting.
+* Early stopping: This technique stops training the model before it fully converges to the training data, based on a validation set's performance.
+It helps prevent overfitting by selecting a model with the best generalization performance, rather than the one that fits the training data the best.
+* Data augmentation: This technique artificially increases the size of the training set by applying transformations, such as rotations or flips, to the input data.
+This helps the model learn more robust features and prevents overfitting.
+* Batch normalization: This technique normalizes the inputs to a layer across each mini-batch of data during training.
+It helps reduce the internal covariate shift problem and regularizes the model by making it less sensitive to the scale of the inputs.

 ## Sentiment analysis

 Use PyTorch to build a model that can predict the sentiment of a text message.
 You can use a dataset like IMDB reviews or Twitter sentiment analysis dataset.